system-transparency/stfe/doc/design.md

 #### What (de)serialization parsers are needed?
 #### What policy should be used?
 #### Why witness cosigning?
+#### Why sharding?
+Unlike X.509 certificates which already have validity ranges, a checksum does not carry any such information.
+Therefore, we require that the submitter selects a _shard hint_.
+The selected shard hint must be in the log's _shard interval_.
+A shard interval is defined by a start time and an end time.
+Both ends of the shard interval are inclusive and expressed as the number of seconds since the UNIX epoch (January 1, 1970 00:00 UTC).

+Sharding simplifies log operations because it becomes explicit when a log can be shutdown.
+A log must only accept logging requests that have valid shard hints.
+A log should only accept logging requests during the predefined shard interval.
+Note that _the submitter's shard hint is not a verified timestamp_.
+The submitter should set the shard hint as large as possible.
+If a roughly verified timestamp is needed, a cosigned tree head can be used.

+Without a shard hint, the good Samaritan could log all leaves from an earlier shard into a newer one.
+Not only would that defeat the purpose of sharding, but it would also become a potential denial-of-service vector.

 #### TODO
 Add more key questions and answers.
 - Log spamming